 Too often businesses don’t think about the security of their website until it is too late.
-However, if you take an active role in ensuring that your site is secure from the beginning, you can prevent these horrible circumstances from happening to you.
+However, if you take an active role in ensuring that your site is secure from the beginning, you can help prevent this stressful situation from happening to you.

-It all begins when you choose the hosting company for your website.
+It all begins when you choose your WordPress hosting company.
 Some web hosting companies take security more seriously than others, while some web hosting companies don’t exercise due diligence in ensuring security across the board.
-Take every measure to make sure that the web hosting company that you choose takes your website security very seriously.
+Ask your web hosting company how they approach the security for your website.

 Private web hosting is typically more secure than public web hosting, which is often shared with many other users.
 It takes a little more work on your behalf to host your own website, but this gives you complete control of all security-related issues.

 Always use encrypted connections when you are transferring sensitive customer data, including the login page for your website where you enter your name and password.
 Anytime the data passes between your site and a user such as yourself, it should be encrypted.
 Otherwise, the data is sent in plain text and anybody to intercept it can read it easily.

 Note: you can see this by making sure ‘https’ shows up in the website address.

 Whenever a new security update is available for your website, don’t delay.
 Make sure to keep your plugins up to date.
 We suggest updating all plugins on a monthly basis.

 There’s not a quick way to keep an eye on security-related updates.
 At CyberOptik, we subscribe to a premium service that monitors all plugins for security updates, so we get notified as soon as an issue is released.

 Once a security issue is known, hackers can launch mass attacks to any website online to attempt to use that issue to gain access to your website.
 If you already have the update in place, you prevent this.